DarkMattrMaestro/DarkMattrMaestro/README.md

 ## Overview
-Hello, I'm a canadian student who tends to write programs that are useful in small ways.
+Hello, I'm a Canadian student who tends to write programs that are useful in small ways.
 I also generally like math problems that have interesting answers.

 ### Communication Languagues:
 + English